AdobeDocs/analytics-platform.en/help/analysis-workspace/virtual-analyst/c-anomaly-detection/view-anomalies.md

 1. Select the gray triangle in the upper-right corner of a row to view details about the anomaly.
 This shows the extent (as a percentage) to which the actual value diverges either above or below the expected value.

-## View anomalies in a line chart {#section_7C1192AFDB4345A8A2CCFB3AE0C47D82}
+## View anomalies in a line chart {#line-chart}

-Line charts are the only visualization that allows you to view anomalies.
+A Line chart is the only visualization that allows you to view anomalies.

 To view anomalies in a line chart: